Research drives what we do

 What is it?

+Formative assessment is a collaborative process that involves both students and teachers.
+It is not something that is done to students, but rather with them.
+It involves ongoing feedback and checks during the learning process to help students identify their strengths and weaknesses.
+The goal is to modify teaching and learning activities to improve student achievement.
+Unlike summative assessment, which evaluates educational outcomes, formative assessment focuses on providing qualitative feedback to both students and teachers.
+It is a continuous process that allows teachers to monitor student progress and make informed decisions about their instruction.
+This type of assessment supports students in becoming self-directed learners, helping them to set goals and take responsibility for their own learning.
 Formative assessment can take many forms, such as single sentences, verbal responses or short written texts.
 Two experts in formative assessment are Dylan Wiliam and John Hattie.
 Dylan Wiliam’s research outlines five key strategies that support effective formative assessment.
 These strategies include clarifying learning intentions, having effective classroom discussions, providing feedback, activating students as learning resources for each other, and activating students as owners of their own learning.
 John Hattie discusses the principles and practices of effective teaching and learning in his book ‘Visible Learning’.
 Like Wiliam, his research supports ongoing feedback as being crucial for students' academic learning outcomes.
 Both of these experts highlight the importance of using assessment to make learning more visible and to enhance its power as a learning tool.

-How we use it
+How do we use it?

 Cleverbean strongly supports the practical benefits of formative assessment for teachers and students.
-In all our lessons, we embed formative assessment prompts that directly align with learning goals and success criteria.
-These are included at the end of every lesson plan.
-Some of our lessons even feature digital tools such as Google Forms that can be used to conduct efficient and effective formative feedback, with little to no preparation from the teacher.
+It is this commitment to improving learning outcomes that led to the development of Loomi, which provides students with targeted feedback related to their writing.
+In all our lessons, we embed formative assessment prompts that directly align with learning intentions and success criteria.
+These are included at the end of every lesson plan and align with the feedback that Loomi provides.
+Some of our lessons also feature digital tools such as Google Forms that can be used to conduct efficient and effective formative feedback, with little to no preparation from the teacher.
 This ensures that teachers can seamlessly incorporate these assessment tools into their daily instruction.
 Cleverbean's commitment to formative assessment goes beyond theory; it's a practical integration into every lesson.
+Using Loomi makes the feedback process as part of quality formative assessment more manageable, productive and efficient for both students and teachers.

 Differentiation